git/git.github.io/rev_news/drafts/edition-57.md

   compatibility, what would it be?

-  Personally I'd like to change the way ignored files are handled so that git never overwrites them (we could add a new category for files that are expendable).
+  Personally I'd like to change the way ignored files are handled so that Git never overwrites them (we could add a new category for files that are expendable).
 The relative priority of `.gitignore` and `.git/info/excludes` could also be tweaked.